What is a Frontend Engineer?

 - Truck drivers (truly!)

-If you're new here to bridged, we're glad to meet you!
+If you're new here to Bridged, we're glad to meet you!
 We are huge fans of alternate forms of education, and recommend specific certifications to target skills.
-Learn more here.

-Our Favorite Frontend Engineering Programs and Certifications
+Our Favorite Front End Engineering Programs and Certifications

-Frontend engineering certifications are a dime a dozen.
+Front end engineering certifications are a dime a dozen.
 Many of the reviewer sites recommending programs get significant kickbacks for the $3,000+ certifications they're reviewing, and while we respect their hustle, and also love money-- that's a little shady.

-Our criteria for these programs were that they costed under $300 for completion.
+Our criteria for these programs were that they cost under $300 for completion.
 Some dev programs come with a job guarantee after placement, which is pretty neat.
 But for developers, the absolute best thing you can have is a snazzy portfolio of impressive projects.
 This can absolutely be self-taught if you're motivated enough.

 The most relevant certification (meaning you could stick it on a resume) is the Software Engineering Specialization by Duke.
 It's only $49/month, so theoretically you could blitz through the program for under $100.
 Good luck!